-Choose one or two Columbus breweries to visit – or brewery hop your way to them all!
+Choose one or two Columbus breweries to visit – or get a group of friends (and an Uber!) to brewery hop your way to them all!
 With the free Columbus Ale Trail passport (pick one up at your first brewery), it is easy to route your way to the best beer in Cbus!

 Whether you are looking for cool places to go in Columbus, Ohio or romantic things to do in Columbus, add sipping local wine to your list!

 Unlike the Columbus beer scene that is bursting at the seams, Columbus wineries are still a bit of a secret.
-However, just because they are lesser known does not detract from the quality, taste and experience.
+However, just because they are not yet well- known, does not detract from the quality, taste and experience.

-Wyandotte Winery has been producing wine in a residential neighborhood since 1977 – making it the city’s oldest and first winemaker – and it’s open for tastings and tours.
+Wyandotte Winery has been producing wine in a residential neighborhood since 1977 – making it the first winemaker in Columbus – and it’s open for tastings and tours.